margoklquali/torque-cli/README.md

 The CLI supports multiple profiles and we recommend setting up a default profile for ease of use.
 To use a non-default profile the _--profile_ command line flag needs to be used to specify the profile name.

 To add a new profile or update an existing one run ```torque configure set``` and follow the on-screen directions.
 First you will be able to choose the profile name.
 Hit enter to add/update the default profile or enter a custom profile name.
 If the profile exists it will be update and if it doesn't exist then a new profile will be configured.
-If you want to generate token by Torque CLI then use the ```--login|-l``` option.
+If you want to generate token by Torque CLI then use the ```--login|-l``` option (does not work for SSO).
 You will be requested to enter email and password instead of token

 To see all profiles run ```torque configure list``` and the command will output a table of all the profiles that are currently configured.
 Example output:
 ```bash